On the geometry of lift metrics and lift connections on the tangent bundle: -Stein and Osserman structures on

 \section{$1$-Stein and Osserman structures on $TM$}

 In this part we introduce two geometric concepts, such as $1$-Stein and Osserman space.
-Then we show that $TM$ is a $1$-Stein space whenever it is equipped with the complete (respectively, horizontal) lift connection $\nabla^c$ (respectively, $\nabla^h$).
-In the end we prove that if $\nabla$ is a flat connection, then $TM$ equipped with $\nabla^c$ (respectively, $\nabla^h$) is a globally Osserman space.
+Then we show that $TM$ is a $1$-Stein space whenever it is equipped with the complete lift connection $\overset{C}{\nabla}$.
+In the end we prove that if $\nabla$ is a flat connection, then $TM$ equipped with $\overset{C}{\nabla}$ is a globally Osserman space.
+It is known that $\overset{C}{\nabla}$ is the Levi-Civita connection of the complete lift metric on $TM$ (see \cite{YI} for more details).
+Studying $1$-Stein and Osserman structures on $TM$ with twisted Sasaki metric and gradient Sasaki metric are interesting ideas that can be studied in future.

 The Jacobi operator $J_{X}(Y)=R(Y,X)X$ is a self-adjoint operator and it plays an important role in the curvature theory.
 Let $\spec \{J_{X}\}$ be the set of all eigenvalues of the Jacobi operator $J_{X}$ and $S(M,g)$ be the sphere bundle of unit tangent vector fields.
 One says that $(M,g)$ is \textit{Osserman at $p\in M$}, if for every $X, Y\in S_{p}(M,g)$, we have $\spec \{J_{X}\}=\spec \{J_{Y}\}$, i.e., the eigenvalues of $J_{X}$ are independent of the tangent vector at $p$.
 Furthermore, $(M,g)$ is \textit{pointwise Osserman}, if it is Osserman at each $p\in M$.
 Also, $(M,g)$ is \textit{globally Osserman} if, for any point $p\in M$ and any unit tangent vector $X\in T_{p}M$, the eigenvalues of the Jacobi operator depend neither on $X$ nor on $p$, i.e., the eigenvalues of $J_{X}$ are constant on $S(M,g)$.
 We recall that globally Osserman manifolds are clearly pointwise Osserman manifolds.